Thelma is a former field editor for Taste of Home magazine and has a huge collection of recipes submitted to her from cooks across the USA.

-This first recipe is from Farm Journal's Timesaving Country Cookbook which was printed in 1961.
-This was a popular fruit salad over 50 years ago, and is still enjoyed today.
-During the 1950's and 1960's this type of fruit salad with a gelatin base were known as "Dessert Salads".
+This first recipe is from Farm Journal's Timesaving Country Cookbook, which was printed in 1961.
+This was a popular fruit salad over 50 years ago and is still enjoyed today.
+During the 1950s and 1960s, this type of fruit salad with a gelatin base was known as a "dessert salad."

 Sunshine Fruit Salad

-Refrigerate the cans of grapefruit and oranges overnight before preparing this salad.
-This will make the syrup in the cans cold which will aid in the setting of the Jello.
+Tip: Refrigerate the cans of grapefruit and oranges overnight before preparing this salad.
+This will make the syrup in the cans cold, which will aid in the setting of the Jell-O.

 - 1 can blueberry pie filling

-- 1 20oz. can crushed pineapple with juice
+- 1 (20-ounce) can crushed pineapple with juice

 Joy Weir of New Brunswick, Canada shared this apple recipe with me from her new cookbook, Our Favorite Recipes.
 Joy and her family live on a farm and grow and raise most of the ingredients that she uses to prepare the recipes in her cookbook.

-- 2 c. green seedless grapes (half them or leave whole as you like)
+- 2 cups green seedless grapes (halve them or leave whole as you like)

-When making Honey Apple Salad, a combination of the three apples pictured here (Red Delicious, Granny Smith and Gala) give a wonderful taste between sweet and tart and adds a variety of colors to the salad.
+Tip: When making this salad, a combination of three apples—red delicious, granny smith and gala—give a wonderful taste between sweet and tart and adds a variety of colors to the salad.
 Or if you prefer, use only one variety of apple, as your taste dictates.